CPT Codes Continue to Be Updated for COVID-19

 It became clear early on that medical care facilities could easily become a prime location for uninfected patients to come into contact with the coronavirus; but unlike restaurants and theaters, medical facilities can’t just be shut down.

-Extensive precautions were put in place to keep from infecting patients, and to keep infected patients from spreading the virus to health care staff.
+Extensive precautions were put in place to keep from infecting patients and to keep infected patients from spreading the virus to health care staff.
 This required the use of additional supplies for sanitation and a lot of time to make sure all the safety protocols were followed.
 This new medical billing code allows providers to be compensated for the extra work and materials.

 Limitations on the use of the code are specified in the description: “Additional supplies, materials, and clinical staff time over and above those usually included in an office visit or other non-facility service(s), when performed during a Public Health Emergency as defined by law, due to respiratory-transmitted infectious disease.”
 The wording makes it clear that the code only applies during a legal public health emergency.

-While it does not limit use of the medical billing code to the SARS-CoV-2 virus or COVID-19, it does include the limitation that the state of emergency is due to infectious disease that is respiratory-transmitted.
-The code is broad in that it covers supplies and staff time, including evaluation, treatment and procedures where additional precautions are in place to protect health care professionals and patients, but it can only be used under this particular circumstance.
+While it does not limit the use of the medical billing code to the SARS-CoV-2 virus or COVID-19, it does include the limitation that the state of emergency is due to infectious disease that is respiratory-transmitted.
+The code is broad in that it covers supplies and staff time, including evaluation, treatment, and procedures where additional precautions are in place to protect health care professionals and patients, but it can only be used under this particular circumstance.